Codium-ai/pr-agent/README.md

 - [Why use PR-Agent?](#why-use-pr-agent)

 ## News and Updates
+### Jan 28, 2024
+- 💎 Test - A new tool, [`/test component_name`](https://github.com/Codium-ai/pr-agent/blob/main/docs/TEST.md), was added to PR-Agent Pro.
+The tool will generate tests for a selected component, based on the PR code changes.
+- 💎 Analyze - The [`/analyze`](https://github.com/Codium-ai/pr-agent/blob/main/docs/Analyze.md) tool was updated and simplified.
+It now presents a summary of the code components that were changed in the PR.
 ### Jan 21, 2024
 - 💎 Custom suggestions - A new tool, `/custom_suggestions`, was added to PR-Agent Pro.
 The tool will propose only suggestions that follow specific guidelines defined by the user.
 See [here](https://github.com/Codium-ai/pr-agent/blob/main/docs/CUSTOM_SUGGESTIONS.md) for more details.